 37. If You’ve Never Shot a Wedding Before, Work Under a Professional

-Don’t go into shooting weddings blind- this is a recipe for disaster.
-It is a good idea to be mentored by an established wedding photographer, assist a professional photographer, or second shoot a wedding with a professional photographer.
+Don’t go into shooting weddings blind – this is a recipe for disaster.
+It is good to be mentored by an established wedding photographer, assist a professional photographer, or second shoot a wedding with a professional photographer.
 This will give you the know-how right away!

 38. You Can Specialize in Elopements if Large Weddings are Too Stressful